Instrument Maintenance Information for Parents and Students

 Music Stores vs Specialized Repair People

 Nothing frustrates me more than the “advice” salespeople at big box music stores give to inexperienced parents and students.
 Please please please keep in mind that they work on commission.
 The advice they give and accessories they sell you often create more problems than they solve.
+For example: the infamous "flute swab".
+There is no such thing.
+Please don't buy one.

 If you have any questions regarding the care and maintenance of your child’s instrument, the first people you should talk to are me or your child’s school band director.
 One of us will also recommend who and where to go for further help with the repairs if we cannot fix it ourselves.
 9 times out of 10, we can fix it for you quickly and for free.